Nginx Specific-Version & Latest Install Guide: Ubuntu / CentOS, Fully Organized

 include /etc/nginx/sites-enabled/*; # include individual site configs

-The reason to split files is maintainability.
-Rather than cramming everything into one file, you split it per service and load them with include.
+The reason for managing files separately like this is for maintenance convenience.
+Instead of cramming all settings into one file, you split files by service, manage them, and then load them with include.

-The two most important directories in Nginx config.
+These are the two most core directories in the Nginx config structure.

-- nginx.conf — sets the overall frame and orchestrates the detailed configs.
+- nginx.conf: sets the overall framework and oversees the detailed configs.

-CentOS/RedHat-family (RHEL, Rocky Linux, etc.) use the yum or dnf package manager.
-The process is very similar to Ubuntu, with one caveat.
+CentOS and RedHat-based (RHEL, Rocky Linux, etc.) use the yum or dnf package manager.
+The install process is very similar to Ubuntu, but there's one thing to watch out for.

-CentOS 7+ base repos often don't include Nginx, so you must first install EPEL (Extra Packages for Enterprise Linux), the extra package repo for enterprise Linux.
+In many cases, CentOS 7 and above's default repository doesn't include Nginx.
+Therefore you have to first install EPEL (Extra Packages for Enterprise Linux), an additional package repository for enterprise Linux.

 sudo yum install epel-release -y